-Time went on, and for the next few months Raven simply played with the bags, until, once more he rolled the moon bag over the floor, and let go.
+Time went on and, for the next few months, Raven simply played with the bags until, once more, he rolled the moon bag over the floor, and let the ties go.
 The luminous orb rose up through the smoke hole and into the night.
-The chieftain cried out as he turned on his grandson, who curled up on the floor, his little hands across his knees.
-Stooping down he ran his fingers softly over his black curls, and sat him upon his knee.
+The chieftain cried out, as he turned on his grandson, who curled up on the floor, his little hands across his knees.
+Stooping down, he ran his fingers softly over his grandson’s black curls, and sat him upon his knee.
 Raven pointed to the sun bag, but his grandfather shook his head.
-“It is very precious to me.”
-He explained, before he carried him to bed.
+“It is very precious to me”, he explained, before he carried him to bed.

-Tomorrow came and went, and came again, and still he asked, and still he was denied.
-Many months passed this way, until, finally, the chieftain consented, and carefully closed the smoke hole.
-Raven was put out by this, but he knew if he returned to his task day after day, something would change.
-And so it did, as one morning the chieftain forgot to close the smoke hole.
-Raven opened the bag, shifted his shape and rose upwards like a coil of smoke out of the hole.
-Concealing the golden sun beneath his feathers he flew back down to the earth.
-Over the seas he flew until he came to a river that flowed away from the mountains.
-In the darkness he saw some men fishing with difficulty and cried out:
+The days came and went, and came again, and still he asked, and still he was denied.
+Many months passed this way until, finally, the chieftain consented, and carefully closed the smoke hole.
+Raven was put out by this, but he knew that, if he returned to his task day after day, something would change.
+The it did change when, one morning, the chieftain forgot to close the smoke hole.
+Raven opened the bag, shifted his shape, and rose upwards like a coil of smoke out of the hole.
+Concealing the golden sun beneath his feathers, he flew back down to the earth.
+Over the seas he flew, until he came to a river that flowed away from the mountains.
+In the darkness he saw some men fishing with difficulty, and cried out:

 “If you will give me some of your fish, I will bring light to help you.”

-Weary with their toil the fishermen called out angrily, until raven lifted his wing and flooded them with golden light.
-Gladly they agreed and flung a fish into the air.
-Raven caught it in his beak and flew on, over the mountain peaks and on to set the sun in the sky.
+Weary with their toil, the fishermen called out angrily, until Raven lifted his wings, and flooded them with golden light.
+Gladly they agreed, and flung a fish into the air.
+Raven caught it in his beak and flew on, over the mountain peaks, and on to set the sun in the sky.

-All the oceans brimmed in his eye, the silver scaled fish in his beak as he flew on over the blue green forests, and the snow dusted mountains.
-Forever onwards, over the glacial rivers, where below swam his watery twin, his shadowy brother of reflection hurtling through the waters of the earth.
+All the oceans brimmed in his eyes, with the silver-scaled fish in his beak, as he flew on over the blue-green forests, and the snow-dusted mountains; forever onwards, over the glacial rivers where, below, swam his watery twin, his shadowy brother of reflection, hurtling through the waters of the earth.

 The Hanged Man